Bedrock-OSS/bedrock-wiki/docs/items/custom-food.md

             // 100 is the duration of the effect in ticks (1 second is 20 ticks, divide by 20 to get the results in seconds). source.addEffect("minecraft:speed", 100, {
                 amplifier: 2, // The effect level, starting at 1 and ending at 256.
-                showParticle: true // A boolean representing whether the particles will appear or not.
+                showParticle: true, // A boolean representing whether the particles will appear or not.
             });
         }
-    }
+    },
 };

 world.beforeEvents.worldInitialize.subscribe(({ itemComponentRegistry }) => {